seamplex/feenox/doc/compilation.md

 ### PETSc

 The [Portable, Extensible Toolkit for Scientific Computation]((https://petsc.org/)), pronounced PET-see (/ˈpɛt-siː/), is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
-It is used by FeenoX to solve PDEs with the keyword `PROBLEM`, like thermal conduction on a slab.
+It is used by FeenoX to solve PDEs with the keyword [`PROBLEM`](https://www.seamplex.com/feenox/doc/feenox-manual.html#problem), like the [NAFEMS LE10 benchmark problem](https://www.seamplex.com/feenox/examples/#nafems-le10-thick-plate-pressure-benchmark).

 Install either by doing